Tesla’s long-awaited pickup truck was finally unveiled last night, and today the whole automotive world is abuzz. Check out all the specs below.

 Franz took a sledgehammer to the door of an ordinary pickup with predicable results.
 The Cybertruck’s door shrugged off the same blow with nary a blemish to be seen.
 Hard not to be impressed there.
 But then Musk asked Franz to demonstrate the “shatter-proof” transparent metal glass of the Cybertruck.

-What looked like two escapees from Burning Man helped with this one by dropping a metal ball on regular automotive glass from ten feet.
+What looked like two escapees from Burning Man helped with this demonstration by dropping a metal ball on regular automotive glass from ten feet.
 It predictably shattered.
-On the pane of Tesla glass, the metal ball bounced right off.
+On the pane of Tesla glass, however, the metal ball bounced right off.
 So far so good.

 Then our man Franz took a metal ball in hand, and, with his best minor-league windup, chucked it into the window of the Cybertruck.
 To the surprise of both Franz and Musk, the window was smashed like regular automotive glass.
 “Well, maybe that was a little too hard,” said Musk.
 Franz tried it on the rear passenger window with similar results.